viezel/napp.alloy.adapter.restsql/README.md

 	},

 This is tell the adapter which column to store a timestamp every time a model has been changed.

+### Custom Headers

+Define your own custom headers.
+E.g. to add a BaaS API

+	"headers": {
+		"Accept": "application/vnd.stackmob+json; version=0",
+		"X-StackMob-API-Key": "your-stackmob-key"
+	}

+### Nested Result Objects

+Lets say you are a REST API where the results are nested.
+Like the Twitter search API.
+It has the found feeds in a results object.
+Use the `parentNode` to specify which child object you want to parse.

+	config: {
+		...
+		parentNode:"results"
+	}

+It has support for nested objects.

+	config: {
+		...
+		parentNode:"news.domestic"
+	}

 ### localOnly